 The F comes and I try to distract myself from thinking about the shaving man by checking out the kid with a Puerto Rican flag tied around his leg, and the orthodox Jewish girl in a black dress and gray sweater with a suitcase in her lap.
 The sunlight saturates their clothes and brings out the colors beneath their skin.
-And before we sink into the tunnels, I distract myself further by spending some time watching the train’s shadow streak over the rooftops, and admiring the World Trade Center still under construction, but finally standing tall.
+And before we sink into the tunnel, I distract myself further by watching the train’s shadow streak over the rooftops, then admiring the World Trade Center still under construction, but finally standing tall.

 And there’s another trigger.

 I want to give meaning to that time and place, to that neighborhood where I started my career, to where I found friends and enemies and lovers, to what happened that day, and to all the things that have happened since.
 It’s like with the shaving man.
 It’s seems I’ve popped the cap off something containing me; and it’s compulsive, this need I feel.
 And I distill the feeling into two words: meaning machines.
 I think that’s what we are, or need to be.
 But I can’t rush it, can’t force meaning from this … whatever I’m doing.
 And I look back at the Puerto Rican kid and Jewish girl, both so different and yet so alike, each looking out the window, hands in repose, in thought, doing what I’m doing, what we all do; and that’s enough meaning for now.